team401/Docs/docs/programming/vision/overlayroot.md

 ## Installation

-Overlayroot can be installed with `sudo apt install overlayroot`.
+Overlayroot can be installed with `#!bash sudo apt install overlayroot`.
 Along with installing the utility, this creates an empty file at `/etc/overlayroot.conf`.

 ## Configuration